ephys/mc-fundamental/README.md

 Enjoy our large selection of crafting tables, now available in all vanilla colors.

+*Tip*: custom crafting tables can be crafting into regular crafting tables.
+Mainly as a workaround for recipes that demand a vanilla table.

 **Bound Lodestone**

 ![A villager upgrading your lodestone](docs/screenshots/bound-lodestone.png)